mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of course allow the Dinom Corporation to continue its operations, but would spend much more on long–term social development.
 The World Board is unlikely to accept this proposal and in any case it is unworkable.
-The money for these programmes would have to come from the only real source of wealth on the planet – the Dinom Corporation.
+The money for these programs would have to come from the only real source of wealth on the planet – the Dinom Corporation.